UniLuFS2020-ReplicationSeminar/Capstone-Project-Bernhard-Eymann/README.md

 # Capstone-Project-Bernhard-Eymann
+# Digitalization in Basel-Stadt: Citizen Expectations and Legislative Projects

 ## Project Description
 This project is part of the Data Mining with R course of University of Lucerne in the spring semester 2024.
 My goals are: